celo-org/developer-tooling/docs/command-line-interface/account.md

       wallets don't support other languages
       <options: chinese_simplified|chinese_traditional|english|french|italian|japanese|kor
       ean|spanish>

-  --ledgerLiveMode
-      When set, the 4th postion of the derivation path will be iterated over instead of the 5th.
-This is useful to use same address on you Ledger with celocli as you do on Ledger Live

   --mnemonicPath=<value>
       Instead of generating a new mnemonic (seed phrase), use the user-supplied mnemonic